 Open the ffb_custom_settings.txt file, scroll close to the end and modify these lines:

 Project CARS 2 automatically sets the proper steering angle for each car, so it is best to leave the rotation set to the maximum in the Thrustmaster Control Panel and calibrate the wheel in-game.

 |Rotation||900° (TMX) 1080° (T150)|

 Spring and Damper are not used by Project CARS 2, so their value actually doesn't matter.

 In Options > Controls > Force Feedback:

-Volume controls the overall weight of the wheel.
-You may want to adjust this depending on the car you are driving and according to your personal preference.
+Volume controls the strength of the forces towards the middle of the wheel, effectively amplifying forces when the wheel is centered.
+You will want to adjust this depending on the car you are driving and according to your personal preference.
+Rough tracks can be difficult to drive with this set too high.
 It's a good idea to bind buttons on your wheel to Volume Up and Volume Down in Controls > Edit Assignments to make this easy.

 I found that using this custom force feedback file brought a lot of clarity to what I was feeling through the wheel.
 I don't have to fight the wheel and it gives plenty of information about the road and what the car is doing.
 Driving feels natural and it is easy to push the car harder as I have more confidence in the information I'm getting through the wheel.

 Let me know if you have any questions or comments.